SevenTV/Extension/README.md

 ### Features

-* Hundreds of emote slots
+* Up to 200 emote slots per channel
 * Support for wide emotes, animated emotes and animated wide emotes
-* Support for self-hosted emote servers
+* Greater creative support for emote artists
-* No more emote censorship PagMan
+* WEBP Compression (Super-light file sizes!)
+* Less opinionated, free and open-source
+* Adding or removing emotes in chat updates instantly for everyone
+* Integrates and supports other popular emote extensions

 ### Yeah but this is a third party thing and idk

-7TV is a less opinionated emote extension for Twitch, offering more creative freedom for emote artists and decentralization capabilities.
-This project was originally started as a reaction to the unfair removal of certain emotes by the developers of other extensions.
+7TV is a less opinionated emote extension for Twitch, offering more creative freedom for emote artists and many extra features.
+This project was originally started as a personal work experience project, as a reaction to the unfair removal of certain emotes by the developers of other extensions but has since become a fully maintained service.

 Currently this project is made up of 3 components